Considerations and Support Information

 A vault is a container for keys and secrets.
 Secrets store credentials such as required passwords for connecting to data sources.
 You use an encryption key in a vault to encrypt and import secret contents to the vault.
 Secret contents are based64-encoded.
 Oracle Cloud Infrastructure Data Integration uses the same key to retrieve and decrypt secrets when creating a data asset and connecting to the data source.

 For most data source types, you can use a secret in OCI Vault to store the password for the default connection in a data asset.
-To create a vault, key, and secret, see Overview of Vault.
+To create a vault and a secret, see Creating a Vault and Creating a Secret in a Vault.

 When you create a data asset, you provide the OCID of the secret in the connection details, so you don't have to enter the actual password.
-To copy the secret OCID, see View Secret Details.
+To copy the secret OCID, see Getting a Secret's Details.

 For Oracle Database, Oracle Autonomous Data Warehouse, and Oracle Autonomous Transaction Processing sources, you have the option to use secrets for the Oracle wallet and passwords instead of uploading the wallet and entering the wallet password when you create your data asset.